Back in 2010, I saw the most wretched movie I’ve ever seen in my life.

 I was still mad about this movie when we discussed it further on Sunday.
 “Let it go!”
 Michael said.
 “You’re giving that movie too much power over your mood.”
 Which was true.
 But you know what’s even funnier?

-Nearly ten years later, I’m still kind of pissed about it.
+Many, many years later, I still get pissed when I think about it.
 So I have to wonder, why was I so infuriated?

 The story, naturally.